View Tamela Donaway's Obituary on delmarvanow.com and share memories

 Tammy was born Dec.
 6, 1963 in Salisbury, MD.

-She was preceded in death by her husband, Gary Wayne Donaway Jr. and her mother Irma Jean Truitt.
+She was preceded in death by her husband, Garry Wayne Donaway Jr. and her mother Irma Jean Truitt.

 Tammy was employed by the United States Postal Service for 20 years and made many friends during that time.